Stripe Atlas helps entrepreneurs launch a startup. Specifically, Stripe Atlas helps you:

 - After reviewing your application, provided we can support your business, we’ll generate and send documents for your company representatives to review and electronically sign.
 These documents will enable you to form your company and open your bank account (if you’ve asked to open one).

 - Once your company representatives sign and submit those documents to Stripe, we’ll submit the signed documents to incorporate your company and open your bank account.

-Now that you’re familiar with Atlas, you may want to read more about:
+Now that you’re familiar with Stripe Atlas, you may want to read more about: